 The store-bought chickpea brine is more reliable and thicker – plus, it’s much more convenient.
 So, this is our recommended route.

-Step two after obtaining the chickpea liquid is to grab a hand mixer or stand mixer and whip until it becomes semi-firm.
+Step two after obtaining the salt-free chickpea liquid is to grab a hand mixer or stand mixer and whip until it becomes semi-firm.
 Alternatively, you could whisk it by hand but it will take quite a long time and probably not produce as stiff of a foam.